Raicuparta/static-bsky-feed/README.md

    2. `BLUESKY_PASSWORD` - a Bluesky [app password](https://bsky.app/settings/app-passwords).
 5. If you need local development, check [.env.template](.env.template) and use the same secrets.
 6. Go to your repo's Actions tab and enable the workflows.
 The "Build and Deploy" workflow will make the feed update itself periodically.

+## Pagination worker

+Optionally, you can use the Cloudflare Worker in this repo.
+This worker is configured in [wrangler.jsonc](wrangler.jsonc) and defined in [worker/index.ts](worker/index.ts).
+This worker uses the json feed files served by the static host, and paginates them.
+Without this, at the time of writing, BlueSky's official client will only be able to display the 25 most recent posts from your feed.
+That might be enough for some slower feeds.

+To enable this pagination worker, deploy this whole repo as a Cloudflare Worker, and change the `serviceEndpoint` setting in [config.ts](config.ts) to point to your worker's domain/subdomain.
+If you don't want to use this, simply leave that setting undefined.

 ## Publishing your feed